johnpapwinter/fcc-relational-db/README.md

 # celestial-bodies-db

-Simple database of celestial bodies created in PostgreSQL for practice
+Simple database of celestial bodies created in PostgreSQL for freeCodeCamp's Relational Database Course